Property Tax Assessments

 If you believe your property assessment is unfair or inaccurate, contact the tax department (Call 780-929-3306) to review it.
 Your concerns will be forwarded to the City assessor who will contact you directly, if necessary.

 If the assessor agrees that the original is not accurate, an amended notice may be issued.
-If the assessor and property owner cannot come to an agreement, the property owner may begin the formal complaint process with the Assessment Appeal Board.
+If the assessor and property owner cannot come to an agreement, the property owner may begin the formal complaint process with the Assessment Review Board (ARB).

 Supplemental assessments